Adult Hearing and Balance (Audiology)

 - I have an unusual or unpleasant smell coming from my ears

-Our community team for people with learning disabilities (CTPLD) may also be able to help.
+Our learning disabilities team (CTPLD) may also be able to help.

 You can also find help from your local councils and charities: